Jack Elam

-William Scott "Jack" Elam (November 13, 1920 – October 20, 2003) was an American film and television actor best known for his numerous roles as villains in Western films and, later in his career, comedies (sometimes spoofing his villainous image).
+William Scott "Jack" Elam (November 13, 1920 – October 20, 2003) was an American film and television actor best known for his numerous roles as villains in Western films, and later in his career, comedies (sometimes spoofing his villainous image).
 His most distinguishing physical quality was his misaligned eye.
-Before his career in acting, he took several jobs in finance and served two years in the United States Navy during World War II.
+Before his career in acting, he took several jobs in finance and served two years in the U.S. Navy during World War II.
 Elam performed in 73 movies and in at least 41 television series.

 Early life

-Born in 1920 in Miami, Arizonaa small mining town located 85 miles east of PhoenixJack was one of two children of Alice Amelia (née Kerby) and Millard Elam.
-Jack's father supported the family by working assorted jobs over the years, including stints as a carpenter, "millman", and accountant.
-The Elams by 1924 had moved from Miami to the nearby community of Globe, Arizona, where in September that year Alice died at the age of 30, succumbing to what state medical records cite as a three-year struggle with "general paralysis".
-After their mother's death, young Jack and his older sister Mildred went to live with various family members until Millard married again in April 1928, then to Kansas native Flossie Varney.
-Federal census records show that two years later the children, their father, stepmother, and Flossie's own mother were residing together in Globe, where Millard had a new job as an investigator for a loan company.
-Flossie was employed as well at the time as a public school teacher, while Jack also contributed to the family's income by periodically working on nearby farms gleaning cotton.
+Born on November 13, 1920, in Miami, Arizona, a small mining town located 85 miles east of Phoenix, Jack was one of two children of Millard Elam and Alice Amelia, née Kerby.
+Jack's father supported the family by working assorted jobs over the years, including stints as a carpenter, millman, and accountant.
+The Elams by 1924 had moved from Miami to the nearby community of Globe, Arizona, where in September that year Alice died at the age of 40, succumbing to what state medical records cite as a three-year struggle with "general paralysis".
+After their mother's death, young Jack and his older sister Mildred went to live with various family members until Millard married again in April 1928 to Kansas native Flossie Varney.
+Federal census records show that two years later, the children, their father, stepmother, and Flossie's own mother were residing together in Globe, where Millard had a new job as an investigator for a loan company.
+Flossie was employed, as well, at the time as a public-school teacher, while Jack also contributed to the family's income by periodically working on nearby farms gleaning cotton.